aspose-cells/Aspose.Cells-Doc-md/english/gocpp/developer-guide/workbook-conversions/pdf/_index.md

 {{< gist "aspose-cells-gists" "b414abd53259bbc47d2c3c0fe985395b" "Examples-Go-CPP-Pdf-3.go" >}}
 #### **Export Custom properties to PDF**

 With the [**PdfSaveOptions**](https://reference.aspose.com/cells/go-cpp/pdfsaveoptions/) class, you can export the custom properties in the source workbook to the PDF. [**PdfCustomPropertiesExport**](https://reference.aspose.com/cells/cpp/aspose.cells.rendering/pdfcustompropertiesexport/) enumerator is provided for specifying the way by which properties are exported.
-These properties can be observed in Adobe Acrobat Reader by clicking on File and then properties option as shown in the following image.
-Template file "sourceWithCustProps.xlsx" can be downloaded [here](sourceWithCustProps.xlsx) for testing, and the output PDF file "outSourceWithCustProps" is available [here](outSourceWithCustProps.pdf) for analysis.
+These properties can be observed in Adobe Acrobat Reader by clicking on **File** and then the **Properties** option as shown in the following image.
+Template file **sourceWithCustProps.xlsx** can be downloaded [here](sourceWithCustProps.xlsx) for testing, and the output PDF file **outSourceWithCustProps.pdf** is available [here](outSourceWithCustProps.pdf) for analysis.

 ![todo:image_alt_text](convert-excel-workbook-to-pdf_1.png)